bineta-io/xen/README.md

 # Xen

-Xen is a browser extension designed to help you craft replies on X/Twitter via AI.
+Xen is a browser extension that helps you craft AI-powered replies on X/Twitter.

 ## ✨ Features